Quad4-Software/Micron-Parser-Go/README.md

 `micron.Parser` holds only two settings: **`DarkTheme`** picks light or dark default colors for the HTML output, and **`ForceMonospace`** toggles monospace styling for the rendered page.
 The type has no mutable conversion state; a single `Parser` value is safe to reuse from multiple goroutines.

+Lines that contain only `>` section markers and optional spaces set the depth for following lines but do not render an empty heading block.
+Literal mode toggles on a line whose trimmed content is exactly `` `= `` (so padded toggle lines match NomadNet).
+Multi-line documents are handled line by line in document order.

 ### Convert Micron to HTML

 `ConvertMicronToHTML` parses the full document, applies optional leading `#!fg=` / `#!bg=` header lines (see below), and returns a self-contained HTML fragment safe for insertion into a host page (escaping is applied consistently with the reference implementation).